MQCOMP3310-2023/comp3310assignment2-don-t-have-a-name/README.md

 Pip is the package manager for Python.
 You can install the remaining packages required for this task using pip.
 You will need to run the following:

-- pip install flask flask-sqlalchemy flask-login flask_authorize
+- pip install flask flask-sqlalchemy flask-login flask-limiter validate-email-address

 You should have at least the following versions installed:
 - Python             3.9.6